ricardoianelli/Summer/README.md

 ## ❓ Why? ❓
 I used to use Spring on Java and loved how productive I was able to be.
 Ever since moving back to C#, I have always felt like C# is great, but it could be even better.
-Well, if Spring is gone, all we can do is welcome Summer hoping it will also be great.
+Well, if Spring is gone, all we can do is welcome Summer!

 ## 🚀 Goals 🚀
 The initial goal is to make a C# Framework that has: